gjfelix/IsletLab/readme.md

    python isletlabgui_v1.0.py
    ```

 Currently I'm working on the detailed documentation.
-Please, if you are unable to run Isletlab do not hesitate to [contact me](gjfelix2005@gmail.com).
+Please, if you are unable to run Isletlab do not hesitate to send me an email (<gjfelix2005@gmail.com>).

+In case you find a bug or want to contribute with an idea or request, please [create an issue](https://github.com/gjfelix/IsletLab/issues).